RTEMS/rtems-docs/c-user/interrupt_manager.rst

     NONE

 DESCRIPTION:
     The interrupt status will be restored.
-On SMP configurations this directive releases a SMP lock.
+In SMP configurations, this directive releases an SMP lock.

 NOTES:
     This directive will not cause the calling thread to be preempted.
 This